Minnesota Nanny Tax Rules

 Both Minneapolis and non-Minneapolis employers are required to provide employees in writing any changes to the information in the notices before the date the changes take effect, and must keep signed copies of the notices.

 It is a really good idea to have a written employment agreement with your employee.
 A written employment agreement spells out the obligations of both parties, including hours, compensation, duties, benefits and PTO.
+This is really important if the relationship doesn’t work out, and there is ever a dispute.
+Just as important, it helps you discuss the important issues with your employee at the outset.
+This way you make sure you have a good relationship and understanding before you even start.

 We’ve put together a Sample Nanny Contract and a Sample Caregiver Contract for your reference.
 This should give you a good idea of the issues that are usually covered.

-The Minnesota minimum wage for 2023 is $8.63 an hour for small employers.
-The minimum wage in Minneapolis is $13.50 an hour and will increase to $14.50 on July 1, 2023.
-The St. Paul minimum wage is $10.75 per hour for micro employers (5 or fewer employees) and will increase to $11.50 per hour on July 1, 2023.
+The Minnesota minimum wage is $8.85 an hour for small employers (less than $500,000 in revenue).
+The minimum wage in Minneapolis is $14.50 an hour.
+The St. Paul minimum wage is $11.50 per hour for micro employers (5 or fewer employees) and will increase to $12.25 on July 1, 2024, to $13.25 on July 1, 2025, to $14.25 on July 1, 2026 and to $15 on July 1, 2027.

 Household employers in Minnesota must pay overtime at 1.5 times the regular rate of pay after 40 hours of work in a workweek.
 You must also pay overtime if your employee lives in your home.